Grebo people: Ritual artifacts

-Kings or chiefs often wore a heavy brass ankle ring, which was put on in early life by a blacksmith, and worn to the death.
+Bodios (ritual priests) often wore a heavy brass ankle ring, which was put on by a blacksmith, and worn to the death.
 These anklets were considered animate, and regularly fed human blood.
+Large brass rings more generally were used as ritual objects for protection of entire villages from "spirits, sicknesses, war and other people’s witchcraft" and were reportedly imbued with power via human sacrifice.